 Device Overview

-The Intune Device Troubleshooter provides you with a great overview of a lot of data around a single device that you wouldn’t be able to get all of them through the MEM interface.
+The Intune Device Troubleshooter provides you with a great overview of a lot of data around a single device that you wouldn’t normally be able to get through the Intune admin center.
 The data is prepared and gives you a very clear view of the status of the device.
-If you double click on the IDs of the devices, it will open up the MEM console or Azure AD directly, where you can make changes as well.
+If you double-click on the IDs of the devices, it will open up the Intune admin center or Microsoft Entra ID directly, where you can make changes as well.

 Trigger Action